-- Be sure the gun is safe to operate. - Know how to safely use the gun. - Use only the correct ammunition for your gun. - Know your target and what is beyond. - Wear eye and ear protection as appropriate. - Never use alcohol or drugs before or while shooting. - Store guns so they are not accessible to unauthorized persons.
+- Use only the correct ammunition for your gun. - Know your target and what is beyond. - Wear eye and ear protection as appropriate. - Never use alcohol or drugs before or while shooting.
+Store guns so they are not accessible to unauthorized persons.

-Be aware that certain types of guns and many shooting activities require additional safety precautions.
+Be aware that certain types of guns and many shooting activities

-To learn more about gun safety, enroll in an NRA safety training or basic marksmanship course, NRA hunter clinic or state hunter education class.
+To learn more about gun safety, enroll in an NRA safety training or basic marksmanship course, NRA hunter clinic or state hunter education class